William Wilberforce: Early parliamentary career

-Wilberforce began to consider a political career while still at university during the winter of 1779–1780, while he and Pitt frequently watched House of Commons debates from the gallery.
+Wilberforce began to consider a political career while still at university and during the winter of 1779–1780, he and Pitt frequently watched House of Commons debates from the gallery.
 Pitt, already set on a political career, encouraged Wilberforce to join him in obtaining a parliamentary seat.
-In September 1780, at the age of twenty-one and while still a student, Wilberforce was elected Member of Parliament (MP) for Kingston upon Hull, spending over £8,000, as was the custom of the time, to ensure he received the necessary votes.
-Free from financial pressures, Wilberforce sat as an independent, resolving to be a "no party man".
+In September 1780, at the age of 21 and while still a student, Wilberforce was elected Member of Parliament for Kingston upon Hull, spending over £8,000, as was the custom of the time, to ensure he received the necessary votes.
+Free from financial pressures, Wilberforce sat as an independent, resolving to be "no party man".
 Criticised at times for inconsistency, he supported both Tory and Whig governments according to his conscience, working closely with the party in power, and voting on specific measures according to their merits.

 Wilberforce attended Parliament regularly, but he also maintained a lively social life, becoming an habitué of gentlemen's gambling clubs such as Goostree's and Boodle's in Pall Mall, London.
 The writer and socialite Madame de Staël described him as the "wittiest man in England" and, according to Georgiana, Duchess of Devonshire, the Prince of Wales said that he would go anywhere to hear Wilberforce sing.
 Wilberforce used his speaking voice to great effect in political speeches; the diarist and author James Boswell witnessed Wilberforce's eloquence in the House of Commons and noted, "I saw what seemed a mere shrimp mount upon the table; but as I listened, he grew, and grew, until the shrimp became a whale."
-During the frequent government changes of 1781–1784, Wilberforce supported his friend Pitt in parliamentary debates.

-In autumn 1783, Pitt, Wilberforce and Edward Eliot (later to become Pitt's brother-in-law), travelled to France for a six-week holiday together.
+During the frequent government changes between 1781 and 1784, Wilberforce supported his friend Pitt in parliamentary debates.
+In autumn 1783, Pitt, Wilberforce and Edward Eliot travelled to France for a six-week holiday together.
 After a difficult start in Rheims, where their presence aroused police suspicion that they were English spies, they visited Paris, meeting Benjamin Franklin, General Lafayette, Marie Antoinette and Louis XVI, and joined the French court at Fontainebleau.

 Pitt became Prime Minister in December 1783, with Wilberforce a key supporter of his minority government.
-Despite their close friendship, there is no record that Pitt offered Wilberforce a ministerial position in that or future governments.
+Despite their close friendship, there is no record that Pitt offered Wilberforce a ministerial position in this or future governments.
 This may have been due to Wilberforce's wish to remain an independent MP.
-Alternatively, Wilberforce's frequent tardiness and disorganisation, as well as his chronic eye problems that at times made reading impossible, may have convinced Pitt that his trusted friend was not ministerial material.
-Wilberforce never sought office and was never offered one.
+Alternatively, Wilberforce's frequent tardiness and disorganisation, as well as his chronic eye problems that at times made reading impossible, may have convinced Pitt that he was not ministerial material.
 When Parliament was dissolved in the spring of 1784, Wilberforce decided to stand as a candidate for the county of Yorkshire in the 1784 general election.
 On 6 April, he was returned as MP for Yorkshire at the age of twenty-four.